yeeydu/AddressesProject/README.md

 ## Shared Variables

 To make project normal fuctionallity, you must enter values for these two variables in the shared component.
+Depending on the system you are using, the DotNet Api can have different port.

 #### "The project localhost directory"
 export const baseUrl = "https://localhost:7071/api/Address";